elec-e8408-mini-project-2025/project-documentation/README.md

 - The current scope of the project does not see it being used anywhere else, so no additional requirements are necessary

+### Data conversion and formulas

+In case the optional GPS tracking functionality is not implemented, the length of one step is hard coded as an approximation of average stride length.
+The value will be based on an equation referenced by Barreira et. al [4]: 42 percent of the person's height.
+The average height of males in Finland is 180 cm.
+Thus the average stride length for an average length Finnish male would be

+$$0.42 \cdot 180\,cm = 75.6 cm = 0.756\,m \approx 0.76\,m$$

+In case GPS tracking data is unavailable, travelled distance is simply calculated by

+$$\text{stepCount} \times \text{strideLength}$$

+The calory calculation is based on Wilkin et. al. [5] findings on average energy expenditure for young average health adults.
+Their findings have been applied to suit the metric system and by converting Kilojoules into calories by using the conversion of 1 kilojoule equalling 239 calories.
+With this process the calory consumption for 1 km hike is estimated to be 56 calories and thus calory consumption per step is

+$$0.00076 km \cdot 56 = 0.04256\,\text{calories}$$

 ## Assumptions and dependencies

 <!--